Rosario Vargas

-Rosario del Carmen Vargas Sarasqueta (born 9 August 2002) is a Panamanian footballer who plays as a right-back for Spanish Primera Federación club Valencia CF B and the Panama women's national team.
+Rosario del Carmen Vargas Sarasqueta (born 9 August 2002) is a Panamanian footballer who plays as a right-back for Spanish Tercera Federación club CD Monte Soccer Féminas and the Panama women's national team.
 She is nicknamed Rosi.

 Early life

 Vargas was born in Panama City.

 Club career

 Vargas has played for Deportivo Saprissa in Costa Rica and for the Madrid CFF youth team and the Valencia CF reserve team in Spain.

 International career

 Vargas made her senior debut for Panama on 11 April 2021 in a 0–7 friendly away loss to Japan.